-A developer may be attracted to timestamps because they're easy to collect at multiple sites then insert into an ordered collection later.
-However, in addition to all of the above, they must now consider the disparity between multiple system clocks.
+You may be attracted to timestamps because they're easy to collect at multiple sites then add to an ordered series later.
+However, in addition to all of the above, you must now consider the disparity between multiple system clocks.

-Replying to a chat message on one machine you might easily record a timestamp before the original if the original was recorded at a different machine.
+Replying to a chat message on a different machine, you might easily record a timestamp before the original message.

-When you sort data by timestamp it almost always implies a causal relationship (e.g. implying a message happened before it's reply, or a form GET happened before a POST).
-Because of this, techniques that provide a strict (or at least causal) ordering of events should be preferred.
+When you sort data by timestamp, it implies a causal relationship - that, say, a message happened before it's reply, or a credit happened before a debit.
+Therefore, techniques that provide a strict - or at least causal - ordering of events should be preferred.